s-adhit/s-adhit.github.io/_pages/index.md

 Currently, I am working as a Research Intern at IIITH, DSAC Lab under the supervision of [Dr. P. K. Reddy](https://faculty.iiit.ac.in/~pkreddy/).
 I have previously worked as a Project Intern at INCOIS under [Dr. Nimit Kumar](https://linktr.ee/nim.it).

-If you want to discuss something, please feel free to mail me at [adhit.simhadri@gmail.com](mailto:adhit.simhadri@gmail.com).
+If you'd like to chat or collaborate, drop me a line at [adhit.simhadri@gmail.com](mailto:adhit.simhadri@gmail.com).

 ---